foundriesio/docs/README.md

 | sphinx_toolbox          |
 | sphinx-prompt           |

-### Using `virtualenv` to provide requirements
+### Using virtualenv to Provide Requirements

-The recommended way to build documentation, in order to avoid messing with the global system-wide package storage, is to use `virtualenv` to set up the necessary environment for sphinx packages:
+The recommended way to build documentation (in order to avoid messing with global system-wide package storage) is to use `virtualenv` to set up the necessary environment for sphinx packages:

 ```bash

 $ sudo apt-get install python3 python3-virtualenv
 $ virtualenv -p /usr/bin/python3 venv
 $ . ./venv/bin/activate
 $ pip install -r requirements.txt

 ```

-## Build the docs
+## Building the Docs Locally

-To build html docs from rst files just run:
+To build html from rst files run from the top directory:

 ```bash

 $ make html

 ```

-And open with `build/html/index.html` in your browser.
+you can then open `build/html/index.html` in your browser to view the documentation.